bockor/asknra-api-poc/README.md

 # AskNRA API Proof of Concept
-## Let's create a conceptual REST API using JWT Authentication
+### Let's create a conceptual REST API using Python Flask Web Application & JWT Authentication
 * */* : this route doesn't need credentials.
 * */login* : client sends username and password in plain text in JSON format ({username:'name',password:'pass'}) (POST).
 If login is correct, the client receives the JWT token.
 * */unsers-only* : this route doesn't need credentials.